keatura/my-ordinary-vault-md/Andefaelt/000_old/Runeforged.md

 **Size**
 A Light Runeforged is generally between three and 5 and a half feet tall, depending on the manufacturer and year of creation.
 Your size is medium or small.

+**Weight.** A Light Runeforged is generally between 150 and 300lbs.

+**Ability Score Improvement.** One ability score increases by 2 and your Strength decreases by 1.

 ##### Medium Build

 **Size**
 A Medium Runeforged is generally between five and a half feet and 6 and a half feet tall, depending on the manufacturer and year of creation.
 Your size is medium.

+**Weight.** A Medium Runeforged is generally between 300 and 600lbs.

+**Ability Score Improvement.** One ability score increases by two and another decreases by 1.

 ##### Heavy Build

 **Size**
 A Heavy Runeforged is generally between 6 and a half feet and 8 feet tall, depending on the manufacturer and year of creation.
 Your size is medium.

+**Weight.** A Heavy Runeforged is generally between 600 and 900lbs.

 **Ability Score Improvement.** Your Strength increases by 2 and your Dexterity decreases by 1.

-**Weight.** A Heavy Runeforged is generally between 600 and 900lbs.

 **Integrated Protection.** Your body has built-in defensive layers.
 You gain a +1 bonus to Armor Class.